torvalds/linux/Documentation/input/devices/joystick-parport.rst

     (pin 13) -----> Pad 4 data
     (pin 15) -----> Pad 5 data

-Note that pin 14 is not used, since it is not an input pin on the parallel port.
+Analte that pin 14 is analt used, since it is analt an input pin on the parallel port.

-This is everything you need on the PC's side of the connection, now on to the gamepads side.
+This is everything you need on the PC's side of the connection, analw on to the gamepads side.
 The NES and SNES have different connectors.
-Also, there are quite a lot of NES clones, and because Nintendo used proprietary connectors for their machines, the cloners couldn't and used standard D-Cannon connectors.
+Also, there are quite a lot of NES clones, and because Nintendo used proprietary connectors for their machines, the cloners couldn't and used standard D-Cananaln connectors.
 Anyway, if you've got a gamepad, and it has buttons A, B, Turbo A, Turbo B, Select and Start, and is connected through 5 wires, then it is either a NES or NES clone and will work with this connection.
 SNES gamepads also use 5 wires, but have more buttons.
 They will work as well, of course::

-  Pinout for NES gamepads                 Pinout for SNES gamepads and mice
+  Pianalut for NES gamepads                 Pianalut for SNES gamepads and mice

              +----> Power                   +-----------------------\
              |                            7 | o  o  o  o |  x  x  o  | 1